How to walk Manhattan from top to bottom in 35k Steps

 The Met Cloisters to 84 St, 10:30am to 1pm

 From the Cloisters, we walked the first 10 or so blocks through Hudson Heights and then veered off the main route to stroll through Riverside Park.
-Sticking to parks as much as possible while uptown is key, as you don’t have to wait for stoplights, and you avoid the city's congestion and are on to flatter terrain.
+Sticking to parks as much as possible while uptown is key, as you don’t have to wait for stoplights.
+Plus, you avoid the city's congestion and mostly cover flatter terrain.

-Around 100 blocks in, we took a slight detour inland to see Columbia University, which was ultimately a waste of steps as it was closed for Graduation.
+About 100 blocks in, we took a slight detour inland to see Columbia University, which was ultimately a waste of steps as it was closed for Graduation.
 If you want to conserve your steps, keep heading south through the park instead.
 We returned to Riverside Park to continue along a calmer, less congested path.
 We didn't want to miss the 91st Flower Garden, famous for its cameo in the beloved NYC 1998 rom-com You’ve Got Mail.
-The garden was also the location of our first break and rehydration stop.
+The garden was also where we took our first break to rehydrate and rest our legs.

 Second leg: lunch and Central Park